AlexanderEggers/hitogo/README.md

 3. Start using Hitogo!
 If you have finished step 1 and 2, you are ready to go!
 Using Hitogo you can create hint views, dialogs and even errors (for the console, analytics or something else).
 Each builder system will be covered in full length inside the wiki (Coming soon!).

-Simple use cases in how to use the library:

 ```java
 // To create simple hint that displays a short message, you could do this :
 protected void onCreate(Bundle savedInstanceState) {
     super.onCreate(savedInstanceState);
     setContentView(R.layout.activity_main);